 Over the years, the Kesterson family acquired small tracts of property from adjoining landowners until the ranch grew to its present size.
 Sheep and cattle, plus some logging, supply the family with most of its income.
 But Alvin was not sure that farming would keep up with the property’s tax burden.
 The idea of a guest ranch took serious form in the late 1980′s.
 Alvin saw it as a way to give the family the means to ensure holding onto the ranch.

 “We’re not a development company.
-This is our heart and soul,” says Kathie Larsen, guest ranch manager and Alvin’s daughter.
+This is our heart and soul,” says Kathie Kesteron, guest ranch manager and Alvin’s daughter.
 “It’s an exciting venture for us.”

 Over the years the Big K has hosted thousands of guests from all over the world.
 Whether they come for a corporate retreat, a wedding, hunting or fishing trip, or just a weekend get away, they are met with warm hospitality, delicious meals and beautiful scenery.